vikram0976/vikram0976/README.md

 <a href="#"><img  width="100%" height="auto" src="https://iconshots.com/wp-content/uploads/2019/03/Java-Developer-1920x960.jpg" height="175px"/></a>

 ### About Me
-Aspiring full-stack developer with specialization in Java Backend Development.
-Self-motivated and curious, would like to be associated with a progressive organization that would foster creative skills and helps to grow along with the company.
+Aspiring Java Backend Developer.
+An individual who can write clean and optimize code and capable of creating backend applications using Java, spring Boot, Hibernate, MYSQL etc and also knowledge of HTML, CSS & JavaScript.
+Always keen to learn new technologies
-- 🔭 I’m currently working on Backend and Frontend technologies 😅
+- 🔭 I’m currently working on Backend and Frontend technologies
-- 👨‍💻 I’m currently learning Java, Spring, Hibernate, SQL, AWS at Masai School.
 - 💬 Ask me about Java, Spring, Hibernate, SQL, AWS
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - 👨‍💻 This is [My Portfolio](https://vikram0976.github.io/vikram.github.io/)